FIS logo

 FIS President Johan Eliasch

-Eliasch spent many years working in the sports manufacturing industry, having previously worked in the private equity industry.
-In particular, 25 years ago he acquired the Austrian sporting goods company HEAD, which had subsequently been built into one of the world’s leading private companies.
+Eliasch spent many years in the sports manufacturing industry.
+In 1995, he acquired the global sporting goods company HEAD, which subsequently was built into one of the world’s leading private companies.

-Beyond the sporting world, Eliasch has become a leading expert on solutions to issues caused by climate change, advising the UK Government on Deforestation and Clean Energy.
-In 2005, he created the Rainforest Trust, and in 2006, he co-founded Cool Earth.
-He has advised British Prime Ministers, and Shadow ministers, and currently is President of the political think tank, Global Strategy Forum.
+Beyond the sporting world, Eliasch has become a leading expert on solutions to issues caused by climate change.
+He served in the UK Government as the Special Representative of the Prime Minister on Deforestation and Clean Energy.
+In 2005, he created the Rainforest Trust which preserves 1,600 square kilometres of rainforest in the Amazon region, and in 2006, he co-founded Cool Earth to preserve and save rainforest.
+He chaired the Eliasch Review: Climate Change – Financing Global Forests, an independent review commissioned by the UK government in 2008, the 2021 HM Treasury net zero review technology and innovation advisory group, RUSI’s Food, Energy and Water security program, and was a member of the DEFRA Council for Sustainable Business.
+He has advised British Prime Ministers and is currently President of the Global Strategy Forum.